AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The Bible is the best-selling book of all time, as it serves as the primary basis for many believers everywhere to understand God’s revelation.
 However, widely used English versions often reflect the inherent biases of translators and editors.
 The textual biases are then combined with an additional layer of bias reflected by editorial decisions to lead readers down a predetermined interpretive path.
 The opacity in these translations can sometimes render them closer to a commentary on the meaning of the text instead of a neutral rendering.

-15. GPT-4 Rendering Methodology
+15. AI Rendering Methodology

 To ensure the highest level of consistency and accuracy in the translated text, the parameters of the AI model were fine-tuned to minimize randomness.
+GPT-4 and later GPT models were used to render all the translated text.

 Rather than use the web interface for ChatGPT, the API for Chat Completion, featuring additional controls, was utilized with custom Python code that defined specific parameters to yield a more deterministic and consistent output.